LJulien27/Projet2SEG3525Final/README.md

-Here is the link to the deployed site: nexgen-seg.netlify.app
+Here is the link to the deployed site: https://nexgen-seg.netlify.app

 # Getting Started with Create React App